The Zen of Screens – a workshop September 24th, 8am-9:30am

 Loving Kindness Meditation (call and response)

-• Morning Practice for June 17, 2025 6:30am Eastern
+• Morning Practice for December 17, 2025 6:30am Eastern

 Please put your zoom in gallery mode, and keep your video link on while muting your mic until the end of the service – Feel welcome to face away from your device camera while keeping your presence visible in the frame for others in attendance to see and know you are there.
 Please refrain from moving your device around while others are sitting zazen with you.